-To know more about this, we'll go down deeper to assess whether you can use disinfectant wipes on glasses or not.
-Disinfecting during these pandemic times are a must, and minimizing your interactions with these viruses will keep them at bay.
+To know more about this, we’ll go down deeper to assess whether you can use disinfectant wipes on glasses or not.
+Disinfecting during these pandemic times is a must, and minimizing your interactions with these viruses will keep them at bay.
 One of them is disinfecting your glasses.
 To learn more about whether you can use disinfectant wipes on glasses, read on.

 Importance of Cleaning Your Glasses